-Economies of Scope - Definition
+Economies of Scope - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Economics, Finance, & Analytics

 Table of ContentsWhat are Economies of Scope?How Economies of Scope WorkAcademic Research on Economies of Scope

 What are Economies of Scope?

 Economies of scope refer to lowering the average cost of goods and services by producing different products simultaneously.
 It is different from economies of scale where producing large quantity of products could decrease of average cost of production.
 In the case of economies of scope, cost reduction can be achieved by producing more types of products rather than quantities of a single product.
 For example, McDonalds achieve cost efficiency from producing both French fries and hamburgers.
 The costs of production is reduced because french fries and hamburgers share inputs such as food storage, labor, and other production factors.

 How Economies of Scope Work